-And here’s a little extra perk: depending on your state, you might be eligible for a sign-up bonus when you join BetterHelp.
-That’s a pretty sweet deal for mental health professionals interested in diving into the world of online therapy!
+And here’s a little extra perk: depending on your state, you might be eligible for a sign-on bonus when you join BetterHelp.
+That’s a pretty sweet deal for mental health professionals interested in diving into the world of online therapy.

 5 Things I Love About Being A Therapist At BetterHelp